Patrice Lumumba: Attempts at re-consolidation

-Lumumba decreed the nationalisation of local Belga offices, creating the Agence Congolaise de Presse, as a means of eliminating what he considered a center of biased reporting, as well as creating a service through which the government's platform could be more easily communicated to the public.
+Lumumba decreed the nationalisation of local Belga offices, creating the Agence Congolaise de Presse, as a means of eliminating what he considered a centre of biased reporting, as well as creating a service through which the government's platform could be more easily communicated to the public.
 Another order stipulated that official approval had to be obtained six days in advance of public gatherings.
 On 16 August Lumumba announced the installation of a régime militaire spécial for the duration of six months.

 Throughout August, Lumumba increasingly withdrew from his full cabinet and instead consulted with officials and ministers he trusted, such as Maurice Mpolo, Joseph Mbuyi, Kashamura, Gizenga, and Antoine Kiwewa.
 Lumumba's office was in disarray, and few members of his staff did any work.
 His chef de cabinet, Damien Kandolo, was often absent and acted as a spy on behalf of the Belgian government.
 Lumumba was constantly being delivered rumours from informants and the Sûreté, encouraging him to grow deeply suspicious of others.
 In an attempt to keep him informed, Serge Michel, his press secretary, enlisted the assistance of three Belgian telex operators, who supplied him with copies of all outgoing journalistic dispatches.

 Lumumba immediately ordered Congolese troops to put down the rebellion in secessionist South Kasai, which was home to strategic rail links necessary for a campaign in Katanga.
 The operation was successful, but the conflict soon devolved into ethnic violence.
 The army became involved in massacres of Luba civilians.
 The people and politicians of South Kasai held Lumumba personally responsible for the actions of the army.
 Kasa-Vubu publicly announced that only a federalist government could bring peace and stability to the Congo.
 This broke his tenuous political alliance with Lumumba and tilted the political favour in the country away from Lumumba's unitary state.
 Ethnic tensions rose against him (especially around Leopoldville), and the Catholic Church, still powerful in the country, openly criticised his government.
 Even with South Kasai subdued, the Congo lacked the necessary strength to retake Katanga.
-Lumumba had summoned an African conference in Leopoldville from 25–31 August, but no foreign heads of state appeared and no country pledged military support.
+Lumumba had summoned an African conference in Leopoldville from 25 to 31 August, but no foreign heads of state appeared and no country pledged military support.
 Lumumba demanded once again that UN peacekeeping soldiers assist in suppressing the revolt, threatening to bring in Soviet troops if they refused.
 The UN subsequently denied Lumumba the use of its forces.
 The possibility of a direct Soviet intervention was thought increasingly likely.